pabloripoll/docker-php-8.3/README.md

 ## Structure

-Directories and main files on a tree architecture description
+Directories and main files on a tree architecture description.
+Main `/docker` directory has `/nginx-php` directory separated in case of needing to be included other container service directory with its specific contents
 ```
 .
 │
 ├── docker
+│   ├── nginx-php
+│   │   ├── docker
-│   ├── config
+│   │   │   ├── config
-│   ├── Dockerfile
+│   │   │   ├── .env
-│   ├── docker-compose.yml
+│   │   │   ├── docker-compose.yml
+│   │   │   └── Dockerfile
+│   │   │
-│   └── Makefile
+│   │   └── Makefile
+│   │
+│   └── (other...)
 │
 ├── resources
 │   ├── doc